-Risk Management Strategy of the mBank S.A.
-Group
+Risk Management Strategy of the mBank Group

-The document, developed in connection with the "One Bank" Strategy and the Muliti-year Plan of the mBank Group, defines the risk appetite within mBank Group, including key quantitative and qualitative risk guidelines, as well as existential threats lying beyond its scope.
+The document, developed in connection with the development strategy and the multi-year plan of the mBank Group, defines the risk appetite within the Group, including key quantitative and qualitative risk guidelines, as well as existential threats lying beyond its scope.

-Corporate Credit Risk Management Strategy in mBank S.A.
-Group
+■ Corporate Credit Risk Management Strategy in mBank Group

-The document describes issues connected with credit risk in the corporate area: defines risk appetite level and general principles of corporate credit risk management and limitation in the Group.
+The document describes issues connected with credit risk in the corporate and investment banking area: defines risk appetite level and general principles of corporate credit risk management and limitation in the Group.

-Retail Credit Risk Management Strategy in mBank S.A.
-Group
+Retail Credit Risk Management Strategy in mBank Group

-The document defines the general, directional guidelines regarding credit risk management in the retail area, including issues such as: formal organization and responsibility for credit risk management, risk appetite, general guidelines for the functioning credit processes, decision-making models and reporting systems.
+The document defines general, directional guidelines regarding credit risk management in the retail banking area, including such issues as: formal organization and responsibility for credit risk management, risk appetite, general guidelines for the functioning credit processes, decision-making models and reporting systems.

-Operational Risk Management Strategy in mBank S.A.
-Group
+Operational Risk Management Strategy in mBank Group

-The document describes the principles and components of operational risk management at the Bank, including, in particular, the following issues: operational risk profile of the Bank, the Bank's appetite for operational risk and operational risk management policies.
+The document describes the principles and components of operational risk management in mBank Group, including the following issues: organization and responsibility for operational risk management, operational risk profile and appetite, methods and tools for operational risk control.

-Market Risk Management Strategy of mBank S.A.
-Group
+■ Market Risk Management Strategy of mBank Group